 PayPal, the popular peer-to-peer transfer mobile application, offers credit card processing as one of its business services.
 This guide covers what you need to know about working with PayPal Business, the transaction rates and fees you can expect to pay, and other key considerations you should know before signing up for an account.

-If you want to know more about credit card processing services, visit our best picks page for a complete buying guide and reviews of the top services on the market today.
+If you want to know about options besides Paypal, see our roundup of the best mobile credit card processing solutions for a complete buying guide and reviews of the top services on the market today.

 Does PayPal offer credit card processing?